Technolawhere/technolawhere.github.io/_posts/2024-5-11-Property-Law.md

 * [M.L.
 Abdul Jabbar Sahib v.
 H. Venkata Sastri, AIR 1969 SC 1147 : (1969) 1 SCC 573](https://pranavsaksena.com/posts/M.L.-Abdul-Jabbar-Sahib-v.-H.-Venkata-Sastri-1969-SC/)

 * [Padarath Halwai v.
 Ram Narain, AIR 1915 PC 21](https://pranavsaksena.com/posts/Padarath-Halwai-v.-Ram-Narain-1915-Privy-Council/)

+## Notice

+S.3 TPA, 1882 talks about notice in the following way:

+> “a **person is said to have notice**” of a fact when he actually knows that fact, or when, but for wilful abstention from an enquiry or search which he ought to have made, or gross negligence, he would have known it.
+>
+> Explanation I - Where any transaction relating to immovable property is required by law to be and has been effected by a registered instrument, any person acquiring such property or any part of, or share or interest in, such property shall be deemed to have notice of such instrument as from the date of registration...
+>
+> Explanation II - Any person acquiring any immoveable property or any share or interest in any such property shall be deemed to have notice of the title, if any, of any person who is for the time being in actual possession thereof.
+>
+> Explanation III - A person shall be deemed to have had notice of any fact if his agent acquires notice thereof whilst acting on his behalf in the course of business to which that fact is material:
+>
+> Provided that, if the agent fraudulently conceals the fact, the principal shall not be charged with notice thereof as against any person who was a party to or otherwise cognizant of the fraud.
+>

+* From the above definition, notices can be divided into 3 types:

+   1. Actual or express notice

+   3. Implied or constructive notice

+   5. Imputed notice (explanation III, notice to the agent, imputed to her principal)

+### Actual Notice (aka Express Notice)

+Actual notice = Definite information + given by person interested + given in the same transaction

+### Constructive Notice (aka Implied Notice)

+* A person is said to have constructive notice in those situations when he would have had an actual notice had he made those enquiries which a reasonable person would have made in the same situation.

+* Knowledge of such a notice is imputed by the court in the following cases:

+   1. **Wilful absentation from an enquiry or search which ought to have been made**

+      * Conscious and deliberate

+      * Must be with some purpose or design

+      * There should be a desire to avoid asking questions

+      * E.g.: A person refusing a registered letter containing some information regarding a property he is planning to purchase will be deemed to have the information so contained (Joginder v.
+Dwarkar 15 Cal 681)

+      * Case Laws:

+         * Ahmedabad Municipal Corporation v.
+Haji Abdul Gafur Haji Hussenbhai, AIR 1971 SC 1201 ; (1971) 1 SCC 757

+   3. **Gross Negligence**

+      * Does not mean carelessness but aggravated carelessness which indicates mental indifference to obvious risks

+      * E.g. in **Imperial Bank of India v U. Raj Gyaw (1923) 50 IA 283**, it was held that a purchaser, who after being informed that the title-deeds were in possession of a bank for safekeeping, failed to make inquiries from the bank, was grossly negligent and notice of bank's rights over the deeds was imputed to him.

+   5. **Registration**

+      * Given under S.3, Explanation I
+        >
+        > Explanation I - Where any transaction relating to immovable property is required by law to be and has been effected by a registered instrument, any person acquiring such property or any part of, or share or interest in, such property shall be deemed to have notice of such instrument as from the date of registration...
+        >

+      * Following 3 conditions must be satisfied:

+        1. It must be compulsory to register the instrument.
+Thus, registration is no notice in cases where getting the deed registered is optional.

+        2. Registration must be done strictly according to the manner prescribed by Indian Registration Act.

+        3. Information entered into the registers and indices must be correct.

+   7. **Actual Possession**

+      * Given under s.3, Explanation II:
+      >
+      > Explanation II - Any person acquiring any immoveable property or any share or interest in any such property shall be deemed to have notice of the title, if any, of any person who is for the time being in actual possession thereof.
+      >

+      *  De facto possession amounts to notice of title in another.

+      *  Makes the factum of possession act as a notice of rights of the possessor.

+      *  Amount of property possessed out of the whole is also a relevant factor.

+      *  Case Laws:

+         * Md.
+Mustafa v.
+Haji Md.
+Isa, AIR 1987 Pat 5

+         * H.N.Narayanaswamy Naidu v.
+Deveeramma, AIR 1981 Kant 93

+         * Ram Niwas v.
+Bano, AIR 2000 SC 2921 : (2000) 6 SCC 685

+   9. **Notice to agent**

+      * Given under s.3, Explanation III:
+      > Explanation III - A person shall be deemed to have had notice of any fact if his agent acquires notice thereof whilst acting on his behalf in the course of business to which that fact is material:
+      >
+      > Provided that, if the agent fraudulently conceals the fact, the principal shall not be charged with notice thereof as against any person who was a party to or otherwise cognizant of the fraud.
+      >

+      * Based on the maxim **Qui facit per alium facit per se**, i.e. he who does by another, does by himself.

+      * Principal deemed to have notice of any fact which his agent has come to know of when:

+         1. Agent is acting on his behalf

+         2. During the course of business

+         3. To which business that fact is relevant

+      * Note: If agent acts fraudulently, principal cannot be charged with notice

+      * Notice is imputed to the principal irrespective of the fact whether the agent did actually communicate the information to her principal or not.

+      * Underlying principle is that no person must be allowed to escape the doctrine of notice by employing an agent.

+      * E.g. In **Mohori Bibee v.
+D Ghosh 1903 30 Cal 539**, the principal was deemed to have notice of petitioner's age even though he had not been personally involved in the transactions and everything was being done by his agent alone.

+### Cases related to Notice

+* Ahmedabad Municipal Corporation v.
+Haji Abdul Gafur Haji Hussenbhai, AIR 1971 SC 1201 ; (1971) 1 SCC 757

+* Md.
+Mustafa v.
+Haji Md.
+Isa, AIR 1987 Pat 5

+* H.N.Narayanaswamy Naidu v.
+Deveeramma, AIR 1981 Kant 93

+* Ram Niwas v.
+Bano, AIR 2000 SC 2921 : (2000) 6 SCC 685